-Course Objectives: On successful completion of the Diploma of Engineering, graduates will be able to:

-- Integrate fundamental knowledge in mathematics, physics, statistics and information technology within the engineering discipline; - Investigate and solve basic engineering problems utilising the latest technologies: - Adapt theoretical knowledge applicable to the discipline, for innovative and sustainable engineering practices; - Exhibit a range interpersonal and academic skills with a strong focus on development practice in an independent or collaborative environment; - Determine professional ethics and accountabilities of their engineering practice.
+Course Objectives:On successful completion of this course, students will be able to: 1.
+Integrate fundamental knowledge in mathematics, physics, statistics and information technology within the engineering discipline; 2.
+Investigate and solve basic engineering problems utilising the latest technologies; 3.
+Adapt theoretical knowledge applicable to the discipline, for innovative and sustainable engineering practices; 4.
+Exhibit a range interpersonal and academic skills with a strong focus on development practice in an independent or collaborative environment; 5.
+Determine professional ethics and accountabilities of their engineering practice.

-Careers:Those students who have successfully complete the Diploma of Engineering program will be able to transfer into the VU Bachelor of Engineering degree of their choice via the internal course pathway transfer process.
+Careers: Those students who have successfully complete the Diploma of Engineering program will be able to transfer into the VU Bachelor of Engineering degree of their choice via the internal course pathway transfer process.
 Additionally graduates from the Diploma of Engineering will also be eligible to apply for other Bachelor level programs.
 Graduates from the Diploma may seek employment in areas where entry level positions require strong technical and problem solving skills.
 The course itself does not have any external professional accreditations.

-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4 with a minimum study score of 25 English (EAL) or 20 in English (any) and at least 20 in any Mathematics.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4 of any Mathematics.

-Admission Requirements International: Successful completion of an Australian Secondary Certificate (VCE or equivalent) including at least one of the following subjects: Year 12 Mathematics or its equivalent.
-PLUS IELTS (or equivalent): Overall score of 5.5 with no band less than 5.0.
+Admission Requirements International:Completion of an Australian Secondary Certificate (VCE or equivalent) including Units 3 and 4 of any Mathematics (or equivalent).
+PLUS IELTS (or equivalent): Overall score of 5.5 (with no band less than 5.0 in Listening, Reading, Writing and Speaking).